grscheller/neovim-notes/encodingsUnicode.md

 Where `<C-S-u>` means holding down CTRL+SHIFT+u.

 (TL;DR): Be aware that in both the cases of gvim and a terminal emulator, you are not interacting with the "terminal" being emulated, but the underlying GUI application.
 As far as a real terminal is concerned, `CTRL+u` and `CTRL+U` are the same control character, octal 025.
 That is what is coming down the RS-232 cable.
-The
-Graphical User Interface (GUI) is seeing all your keystrokes and can distinguish whether you pressed `<C-u>` or `<C-S-u>`.
+The Graphical User Interface (GUI) is seeing all your keystrokes and can distinguish whether you pressed `<C-u>` or `<C-S-u>`.

 Note: Using `<S-C-u>` will not work.

 Note: `<C-S-u>` does not work while on the linux console.

-Note: Defining key mappings involving `<C-S-u>` does not work, either as the key mapping or in whatever is mapped to.
+Note: Defining a key mapping involving `<C-S-u>` does not work, either as the key mapping or in whatever is mapped to.

 ---